 Nepal is a country with high risk for gastrointestinal illness.
 Approximately one third of patients who are seen at CIWEC Hospital do so for diarrhea.
-Poor restaurant and food hygiene, lack of adequate sanitary infrastructure in the country are probably responsible for the high rates of illness.
 Risk of diarrhea is higher from April to September than in the cooler months.
 CIWEC has an ongoing research program to find out the cause and antibiotic resistance in travelers’ diarrhea.

 What causes diarrhea?